 Put simply, what is your business model?
 How do you secure customers, serve them, and make real money?

-If you include a financial slide, know that your investors will spend the most time on this one slide.
-If you’ve already started the business, show what your numbers look like.
+If you include a financials slide, know that your investors will spend the most time on this one slide.
+If you’ve already started a business, show what your numbers look like.
 What are your customer acquisition numbers, sales, revenues, profits, and profit margins?

 Financial Forecast Slide